HeapsIO/heaps-doc/First-outlook.md

 - Ask questions, discuss and get in touch with the **community**!
   - https://community.heaps.io/
   - join our **discord** channel: https://community.heaps.io/t/discord-official-channel/72
+    - we also have Haxe game jams in the "JAM TIME" channel!

 ## Discover Haxe